dyozie/greenplum-for-kubernetes/doc/markdown/expanding.md

 **Note:** You cannot resize a cluster to use a lower number of segments; you must delete and re-create the cluster to reduce the number of segments.

-Follow these steps to expand a <%=vars.product_name %> cluster on Kubernetes:
+Follow these steps to expand a {{#include ./product_name.md}} cluster on Kubernetes:

-1. Go to the `workspace` subdirectory where you unpacked the <%=vars.product_name %> distribution, or to the directory where you created your Greenplum cluster deployment manifest.
+1. Go to the `workspace` subdirectory where you unpacked the {{#include ./product_name.md}} distribution, or to the directory where you created your Greenplum cluster deployment manifest.
 For example:

     ``` bash
     $ cd ./greenplum-for-kubernetes-*/workspace